 Delphi Behavioral Health Group offers specialized substance use treatment, with services tailored to your individual challenges.
 Talk to our team today to learn how we can help you build a safer and brighter path forward.

 For this project, we accessed Fatality Analysis Reporting System (FARS) data along with traffic safety statistics from the NHTSA on alcohol-impaired driving to examine the impact of alcohol-related fatal accidents involving drivers with and without positive BAC levels.
 The most recent data available are for 2017, accessed through the FARS query system as of February 2019.

 For this project, BAC levels and effects are defined by the CDC.
 BAC levels were decoded and grouped based on the CDC.
 The legal limit refers to the lower legal limit across the United States, of 0.08% BAC.
 In some states, the legal BAC limit is 0.10% or greater.
 BAC levels of 0.94% or greater were previously grouped by FARS.

 The average BAC per state was made up by averaging each alcohol test result with a BAC of 0.08% or greater.
 The averages for New Hampshire, Delaware, Rhode Island, Alaska, Vermont, and Washington, D.C., are made up of less than 25 driver records.

 Population data were taken from Census.gov.

-Limitations: In some cases, a FARS query may not equal the same number of records found in an NHTSA report due to a number of causes, including but not limited to weighting, updated or corrected data, and more.
+In some cases, a FARS query may not equal the same number of records found in an NHTSA report due to several causes, including but not limited to weighting, updated or corrected data, and more.